jlim0930/ecelab/README.md

 # ECELAB via terraform and ansible

 This script will create a single node or 3 node(small) ECE cluster in GCP.
-It will allow you to install ECE versions 3.3.0 -> 3.7.3 using Rocky 8 or Ubuntu 20.04.
+It will allow you to install ECE versions 3.3.0 -> 3.7.3 using Rocky 8 or Ubuntu 20.04 both x86_64 and arm64.
 You can select from docker or podman install as well.

+*NEW* - added support for SELinux.
+If you install any version >3.7.1 you now have the option of creating instances with selinux enabled and ECE installed with the `--selinux` flag

 ## REQUIREMENTS